Skip to content

 Handshake

-The daemon’s first message is Handshake.
-The controller validates the protocol version and replies with HandshakeAck carrying the session id and the heartbeat interval.
+The daemon opens the stream with Handshake.
+The controller validates the protocol version and replies with HandshakeAck carrying the session id, heartbeat cadence, and REST API port.

 message Handshake {